 Thankfully, in 2022, I finally was able to self-rate down to a 4.5.
 My club's 4.5 team ended up winning the 2022 San Francisco league championship as a result.
 We were homegrown members.
 Go underdogs!
 Meanwhile, the 5.0 team, full of ringer recruits, lost in the finals.

 Just the other day, a highly connected VC e-mailed me to hit.
 Maybe he'll open up his next blockbuster fund with what little I have?
 Or maybe he'll introduce me to a larger firm in the online media world that might establish a business partnership with Financial Samurai one day.
 Who knows.

 When you've got to compete beyond money to improve your child's chances of entry (since so many folks have money in SF), it's important to build relationships with people who can vouch for you.
 There's a real thing called “getting blackballed” where just one thumbs down from anyone ruins your chances or your child's chances of gaining admission.

-Everything I do now is geared towards helping my son find opportunity and happiness.
+Everything I do now is geared towards helping my children find opportunity and happiness.
 My thought process before doing anything was: will this lead to more freedom, wealth, or happiness?
 Now my thought process before doing anything is: will this have some positive impact on my son's future?

 And if you are a one percenter, don't be greedy with your talents!
 There are top 0.1 percenters at my club who only hit with each other because they're not interested in hitting with anybody of lesser ability.
 As a result, they don't maximize their potential.